xenkullc/memory/memory.md

 Identified persistent indentation error at line 1057 in pb_predictions_1.009.py for Carlos/Xenku.
 The def get_optimized_weights(self): line has incorrect indentation (too many spaces/tabs).
 Created robust fix script to replace malformed line with exactly 4 spaces (proper method indentation in class).
 Script searches for the function definition and replaces with correct indentation, also fixes docstring.
 Issue caused by extra whitespace before method definition that needs standard 4-space class method indentation.

+2025-01-27 15:00 PST
+Project: Mega Millions Number Splitter

+Created mm_number_splitter.py for Carlos/Xenku based on pb_number_splitter.py template.
+Modified for Mega Millions: changed input file to megamillions-winning-numbers.csv, function to split_megamillions_debug, title to "MEGA MILLIONS SPLITTER", special ball from PB to MB, output from PB.csv to MB.csv.
+Added .strip() to handle spaces in delimiter (' -- ').
+Script processes both "Numbers As Drawn" and "Numbers In Order", creates separate directories, reverses to chronological order, and provides debug output.
+Maintains identical functionality to Powerball version while adapting for Mega Millions specific format.